zhangweikop/cargo-dep-source-replace-issue/README.md

 ## Steps to reproduce the conflict issue

-1. Checkout this repo.
+1. Checkout this repo `cd deps-conflict`.

-   The "bin" crate `deps-conflict` has very simple dependency.
+   The "bin" crate `deps-conflict` has very simple dependency [Cargo.toml](./deps-conflict/Cargo.toml).
    The crate itself is just a "hello world" and doesn't use those dependency at all.

-2. Setup a registry mirror as sourece replacement of `crates-io` https://github.com/rust-lang/cargo/wiki/Third-party-registries
+3. Setup a registry mirror as sourece replacement of `crates-io` https://github.com/rust-lang/cargo/wiki/Third-party-registries

-   It's convenient to start [Kellnr ](https://kellnr.io/documentation#cratesio-proxy) locally at `localhost:8000` as a mirror.
+   It's convenient to start [Kellnr ](https://kellnr.io/documentation#cratesio-proxy) locally at `localhost:8000` as a proxy of crates-io.
    ```
    docker run --rm -it \
     -p 8000:8000 \